Corry Westbrook for United States Congress District FL-8

 Corry Westbrook was raised in Orlando, Florida where she established her hard-working middle class value system and found her appreciation for nature and the environment.
 She’s taken those values to Washington, D.C., working to ensure the planet our children inherit is as good or better than the one we were given.
 She has worked with a wide variety of people with different world and political views to collaborate and deliver results that matter.

 Before joining Oceana, Corry served as Legislative Director for the National Wildlife Federation (NWF), where she worked with sportsmen, federal and state agencies and other partners to save wildlife across America and in iconic places like the Florida Everglades National Park.
-She also worked on energy and Clean Water Act campaigns and to increase funding for the National Wildlife Refuge System nationwide, including the four in the 8th district.
+She also worked on climate and energy legislation, Clean Water Act campaigns and to increase funding for the National Wildlife Refuge System nationwide, including the four in the 8th district.

 Corry holds a bachelor’s degree in Environmental Studies, with a minor in Biology, from Florida International University and a Master’s degree in Environmental and Natural Resource Policy from the George Washington University.

-Corry grew up in Orlando and attended public schools, including Winter Park High School and Valencia Community College.
+Corry grew up in Orlando and attended public schools, including Maitland Junior High, Winter Park High School and Valencia Community College.
 She moved to Vero Beach in 1995 and has traveled back and forth between Vero Beach and Washington, D.C. ever since.
 In 1996, Corry had the opportunity to run with the Olympic Torch in Indian River County when she was selected as a “community hero.”

 Creating New Jobs